Overview

 Revenue Model

 Aave generates revenue from multiple streams: interest rate spreads between lenders and borrowers, flash loan fees (0.09%), GHO stablecoin minting fees, and liquidation penalties.
-The protocol earns approximately $100-120M in annualized net revenue against roughly $1B in gross fees generated across all deployments.
+The protocol generates ~$760M in annualized gross fees (total interest paid by borrowers across all deployments) at the current 30d run-rate, of which ~$101M is captured as protocol revenue (DefiLlama dailyFees / dailyRevenue, 2026-05-01).
+The distinction matters: gross fees include what lenders earn; protocol revenue is what the Aave DAO retains.

 Token Holder Rights